io_uring from Userland

 break;

 Same arithmetic as the SQ side but reversed.
-Here the kernel is the producer advancing tail, and you are the consumer advancing head.
-If tail == head the ring is empty — no completions waiting, break out immediately and return NULL.
+Here the kernel is the producer advancing tail, and we are the consumer advancing head.
+If tail == head the ring is empty and no completions waiting.
+We then find the actual CQE:

 cqe = &ring->cq.cqes[(head & mask) << shift];